Chatham Rock Phosphate Limited (CVE:NZP) Director Christopher David Castle Sells 75,000 Shares

-Chatham Rock Phosphate Limited (CVE:NZP – Get Rating) Director Christopher David Castle sold 75,000 shares of Chatham Rock Phosphate stock in a transaction on Monday, May 30th.
-The stock was sold at an average price of C$0.49, for a total value of C$36,600.00.
-Following the transaction, the director now directly owns 655,010 shares of the company’s stock, valued at approximately C$319,644.88.
+Chatham Rock Phosphate Limited (CVE:NZP – Get Rating) Director Christopher David Castle sold 75,000 shares of the firm’s stock in a transaction on Monday, May 30th.
+The shares were sold at an average price of C$0.49, for a total transaction of C$36,600.00.
+Following the completion of the sale, the director now owns 655,010 shares in the company, valued at C$319,644.88.

 Chatham Rock Phosphate Company Profile (Get Rating)